RoverF/Personal_Web/content/home/intro.md

 #  css_class: fullscreen
 ---

 Hi, there!
-I'm **Frankie**, an MSc DS and Aritificial Intelligence student at University of Liverpool.
+I'm **Frankie**, an MSc Data Science and Artificial Intelligence student at University of Liverpool.

 Check out my [resume](/about/) and portfolio below